The Gainey Family: A Proud Tradition of Serving America’s National Interests

 The Gainey family is filled with genuine America heroes who lead us on the world stage.
 I salute and thank each member of this family.
 They are true American patriots.

-PHOTO: Colonel Andrew C. Gainey (far left), retired Army captain William J. Gainey, Jr. (second from left), matriarch Lucy Hall Gainey (third from left), Major General Sean.
-A. Gainey (center), Seth Eaddy (the son of Lisa Dyanne Gainey, deceased), and Nichelle Gainey (right) attended the promotion ceremony for General Sean A. Gainey in the Pentagon’s Flag Room in April of 2019.
+PHOTO: Brigadier General Andrew C. Gainey (far left), retired Army captain William J. Gainey, Jr. (second from left), the late family matriarch, Lucy Hall Gainey (third from left), Major General Sean.
+A. Gainey (center), Seth Eaddy (the son of Lisa Dyanne Gainey, deceased), and Nichelle Gainey (right) attended the promotion ceremony for Gen. Sean A. Gainey in the Pentagon’s Flag Room in April of 2019.

-PHOTO: Lucy Hall Gainey (center), with son William J. Gainey, Jr. (far left), daughter Nichelle Gainey (left), and General Sean A. Gainey (second from right), and Colonel Andrew C. Gainey (right).
+PHOTO: The late Lucy Hall Gainey (center), with son William J. Gainey, Jr. (far left), daughter Nichelle Gainey (left), and General Sean A. Gainey (second from right), and Gen. Andrew C. Gainey (right).

-PHOTO: In August of 2016, Brigadier General Sean Gainey took command of the 94th Army Air and Missile Defense Command at Fort Shafter in Hawaii.
+PHOTO: In August of 2016, Major General Sean Gainey took command of the 94th Army Air and Missile Defense Command at Fort Shafter in Hawaii.